JeffersonLab/ceInstall/modules/README.md

 `source  <ipath>/ceInstall/modules/setup.sh` or `source  <ipath>/modules/setup.csh`

-[Advanced installation Options](#advanced-installation-options) are shown at the bottom of this page.
+[Advanced environment options](#advanced-environment-options) are shown at the bottom of this page.

 ### Libraries installation